-On Thursday I posted the stories of three individuals whose choices led to a tragic end.
-They might not have chosen the final results of their choices, but those results revealed the choices they were actually making each day.
+On Monday I posted the stories of three individuals whose choices led to a tragic end.
+They might not have chosen the final results of their choices, but those results possibly revealed the choices they were actually making each day.
 No one wants to end up in prison, even though our actions merit a prisoner’s end.

 More to the Story